Skip to main content

 A Cambridge subject video introducing the course and its academic range.

-Studying Anglo-Saxon, Norse and Celtic at University of Cambridge
+Studying Anglo-Saxon, Norse and Celtic at the University of Cambridge: Subject Focus Session 2025

 Homerton College subject-focus session for prospective ASNC applicants.

-Becky, Anglo-Saxon, Norse, and Celtic (ASNC) - 60 Second Subjects
+Becky, Anglo-Saxon, Norse, and Celtic (ASNC) - 60 Second Impressions

 Short student-facing video giving a quick view of the subject.